ovis-hpc/ldms/ldms/scripts/ldms_pll-ldms-static-test.rst

 | i.TP XPRT=$transport_plugin_name
 | If not set, defaults to sock.

+AGG_COUNT=$a
+   |
+   | The number of nodes reserved for daemons, 1 per node.
+     If fewer nodes are allocated in slurm than AGG_COUNT+1, then the first AGG_COUNT daemons are allocated round-robin with the rest of the daemons.

 HOST_SUFFIX=$device_suffix
    |
    | If not using sock transport, the string to append to $HOSTNAME to